jonshiach/graphics-labs/_sources/pages/10_Quaternions.md

 $$ q = [c_pc_yc_r - s_ps_ys_r, (s_pc_yc_r + c_ps_ys_r, c_ps_yc_r - s_pc_ys_r, c_pc_ys_r - s_ps_yc_r)]. $$(euler-to-quaternion-equation)

-See [Appendix: Euler angles to quaternion](euler-to-quaternion-derivation-section) for the derivation of this.
+See [Appendix: Euler angles to quaternion](euler-to-quaternion-derivation-section) for the derivation of this equation.
 We are going to add a member function to convert from Euler angles to the rotation quaternion.
 Add the following to the `Quaternion` data structure declaration in `maths.hpp`

 ```cpp
 void eulerToQuat(const float pitch, const float yaw, const float roll);